 Section 2.3 Right of Cooperating Broker in Presentation of Offer: The cooperating broker (subagent or buyer agent) or his representative has the right to participate in the presentation to the seller or lessor of any offer he secures to purchase or lease.
 He does not have the right to be present at any discussion or evaluation of that offer by the seller or lessor and the listing broker.
 However, if the seller or lessor gives written instructions to the listing broker that the cooperating broker not be present when an offer the cooperating broker secured is presented, the cooperating broker has the right to a copy of the seller’s or lessor’s written instructions.
 None of the foregoing diminishes the listing broker’s right to control the establishment of appointments for such presentations.
 (Amended 4/92)

-Where the cooperating broker is not present during the presentation of the offer, the cooperating broker can request in writing, and the listing broker must provide, written affirmation stating that the offer has been submitted to the seller, or written notification that the seller has waived the obligation to have the offer presented.
-(Adopted 11/18)
+Where the cooperating broker is not present during the presentation of the offer, the cooperating broker can request in writing, and the listing broker must provide, as soon as practical, written affirmation stating that the offer has been submitted to the seller, or written notification that the seller has waived the obligation to have the offer presented.
+(Adopted 11/19)

 Section 2.4 Right of Listing Broker in Presentation of Counter-Offer: The listing broker or his representatives has the right to participate in the presentation of any counter-offer made by the seller or lessor.
 He does not have the right to be present at any discussion or evaluation of a counter-offer by the purchaser or lessee (except when the cooperating broker is a subagent).
 However, if the purchaser or lessee gives written instructions to the cooperating broker that the listing broker not be present when a counter-offer is presented, the listing broker has the right to a copy of the purchaser’s or lessee’s written instructions.(Adopted 11/93)

-Section 2.5 Reporting Sales to the Service: Status changes, including final closing of sales and sales prices, shall be reported to the multiple listing service by the listing broker within 24 (twenty four) hours after they have occurred.
+Section 2.5 Reporting Sales to the Service: Status changes, including final closing of sales and sales prices, shall be reported to the multiple listing service by the listing broker within 48 (forty eight) hours after they have occurred.
 If negotiations were carried on under Section 2 a. or b. hereof, the cooperating broker shall report accepted offers to the listing broker within 48 (forty eight) hours after occurrence and the listing broker shall report them to the MLS within 48 (forty eight) hours after receiving notice from the cooperating broker.
 (Amended 11/11)